Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 ### Notebook Setup

 Below, is the python code for defining and training the ULM Sentiment Classifier.
 A corrresponding Jupyter notebook is available on Github, [ULM Sentiment Classifier Notebook](https://github.com/Aljgutier/aljpspacedl2/blob/master/b-ULM-Sentiment_Classifier.ipynb).
 We start by importing the Fastai library and setting high-level variables.
 We are running Fastai 0.7.
-See installations instructions here [Fastai 0.7](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652) for installation instructions.
+See installations instructions here [Fastai 0.7](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652).
 In addition to importing fastai, there are several helper functions located in "./code/sentiment\_imdb_helpers.py".
 For convenience, the helper functions are listed in the appendix, at the end of this post

 ```python
 from fastai.text import *